 Earth is home to an impressive array of life forms.
 From single-celled organisms to creatures made of many trillions of cells, life has taken on many wonderful shapes and evolved countless strategies for survival.
 Recall that cell theory dictates that all living things are made of one or more cells.
 Some organisms are made of just a single cell, and are thus referred to as unicellular.
 Organisms containing more than one cell are said to be multicellular.
 Despite the wide range of organisms, there exists only two fundamental cell plans: prokaryotic and eukaryotic.
-The main difference these two cell plans is that eukaryotic cells have internal, membrane-bound structures called organelles (see chp 2.3).
-Thus, if you were to microscopically analyze the cells of any organism on Earth, you would find either prokaryotic or eukaryotic cells depending on the type of organism.
+The main difference these two cell plans is that eukaryotic cells have internal, membrane-bound structures called organelles (see Section 2.3).
+Thus, if you were to microscopically analyze the cells of any organism.
+The theory of evolution states that life originated once, as a prokaryotic-type cell, and the rest of the diversity we see today evolved through time.
+This is why the phylogenetic tree in Figure 1 has a single line representing the origin of life.

 Biologists name, group, and classify organisms based on similarities in genetics and morphology.
 This branch of biological science is known as taxonomy.
-Taxonomists group organisms into categories that range from very broad to very specific (Figure 1).
+Taxonomists group organisms into categories that range from very broad to very specific.
 The broadest category is called domain and the most specific are species and subspecies (notice the similarities between the words specific and species).
 Currently, taxonomists recognize three domains: Bacteria, Archaea, and Eukarya.
 All life forms are classified within these three domains.